bastilian/site/source/events/2013-02-01-whatchado.md

 image: /events/2013/02/01/whatchado/whatchado.png
 ---

-Working on the frontend for their new platform at whatchado.com, keeping responsiveness and search-engine optimisations in mind.
+At whatchado I was working on the front end for relaunching their video platform, keeping responsiveness, accessibility and search-engine optimization in mind, while helping with implementing the API in the CakePHP based backend.